SergioDaroca/SergioDaroca/index.md

 An introduction to problem solving, programming, and robots..

 [Klimaendringer](http://www.flashdance.es/sergiodaroca/klimaendringer.html)
-A recollection on climate change with many norwegian sources.
+A collection on climate change with many norwegian sources.
 We've changed climate.
 But do we change ourselves?

 [Great day](https://github.com/SergioDaroca/Great-Day-WordPress-theme)
 A wordpress theme